uni-lng/uni/README.md

-# uni
+# Just [Code]

-Uni is an experimental language.
+`Just` is a general purpose programming language.

-I tries to combine the best parts of the languages I used over the years.
-These languages include:

-- TypeScript
-- JavaScript
-- Rust
-- Go
+Key highlights:

+- compile to native assembly, no runtime or garbage collector
+- statically typed with native support of structural and nominal type
-- C#
+- complete type-level programming
+- tool first, with battery included

+It is heavily influenced by Rust and TypeScript.

 ## Design Goals